-One Marquis Plaza 5315 Campbells Run Road PITTSBURGH PA 15277-7010 412-494-2510 Fax: 412-494-2582

-Cleveland Performance Cluster's Process for Administering Continuation of Pay Leave Benefits
+ONE MARQUIS PLAZA 5315 CAMPBELLS RUN ROAD PITTSBURGH PA 15277-7010 412-494-2510 Fax: 412-494-2582 Columbus Performance Cluster's Process for Administering Continuation of Pay Leave Benefits

 These recommendations will be initiated at the beginning of fiscal year 2002.
-The Cleveland Performance Cluster is grateful to the audit team for their many suggestions and aids that they provided to the Injury Compensation Office during the review.
+The Columbus Performance Cluster appreciates the feedback and recommendations provided by the audit team to improve continuation of pay processing.
 If you have any additional questions, please contact Sharon Lave at 216-443-4753.